na-na-hi/renget/archive/mndacoyg.md

 >Kamare
 "You know what's WEIRD about Kamare?
 I STILL don't know what village she's from!
 W-Wait, she's a boy?"

+>Daiki
+"I don't talk with Daiki much.
+He spends all day in the graveyard!
+I wonder if that's fun or boring?
+Maybe I should try hanging out in one, all day?"

 >Barou
 "Why are there so many Gingereekys around?
 I-Is it contagious?"